NeCTAR-RC/nectar-training/package07/sections/guiViaSSH.markdown

 Your instance still needs a concept of graphical interfaces, so we need to install it.

+{% BgBox info %}
-*NOTE:* If you already have previously installed a desktop environment (e.g. LXDE, Gnome, KDE, XFCE) as we have done in [an earlier section](installDesktopEnvironment.html), then you can **skip this step**, because the windowing system is already installed.
+If you already have previously installed a desktop environment (e.g. LXDE, Gnome, KDE, XFCE) as we have done in [an earlier section](installDesktopEnvironment.html), then you can **skip this step**, because the windowing system is already installed.
+{% endBgBox %}

 To install the very basic windowing system, go to your ssh session into your instance and type: